 through simple lifestyle changes, or staying up to date with regular health checks and tests, may help to prevent infertility.

 Women who are underweight or overweight ovulate (release an egg) less regularly, or sometimes not at all, compared to women of a healthy weight.

 Women should aim for a body mass index (BMI) of 19-25 for the best chance of getting pregnant.
-A BMI of less than 19 may mean that you are ovulating less frequently.
+A BMI of less than 19 may mean you are ovulating less frequently.
 If your BMI is over 29, your GP may recommend that you lose weight.

-Stress can often affect your fertility because it may lead to you having sex less frequently.
+Stress can often affect fertility because it may lead to you having sex less frequently.
 For the best chance of becoming pregnant, you need to have sex every two to three days.
 Talk to your partner if you are feeling stressed and consider using counselling (talking therapy).
 You may also find regular exercise helpful.